 The Heartland virus is another serious infection that normally requires hospitalization.

 The following images show what can happen with some types of bite.
 However, the effects may differ between individuals.

 A bite from a tick with Lyme disease often leaves a bullseye pattern.

 Mosquito bites can be itchy.
-They can become infected through scratching.
+Infection occurs through scratching.

 Flea bites may itch for a week or more.

 A horsefly bite can take time to heal, as the insect cuts into the skin.
 Image credit: Citron, 2011